For Khalil Cumberbatch, it was never a question of whether he would go to prison, but when.

 “When your option is the lesser of two evils,” Cumberbatch said, “The decision you make will nevertheless still be evil.”

-Cumberbatch was one of the many individuals who shared stories of incarceration at the two-day national summit of States of Incarceration, a coalition of 500 individuals from 20 cities across the United States that is building a participatory public memory project on the history and future of mass incarceration.
+Cumberbatch was one of the many individuals who shared stories of incarceration at the two-day national summit of States of Incarceration, a New School-led coalition of 500 individuals from 20 cities across the United States that is building a participatory public memory project on the history and future of mass incarceration.
 The public dialogues are part of a broader effort — including a national traveling exhibition, Web platform, public dialogues, a “Shape the Debate” mobile campaign, and a podcast — to undertake a national public reckoning with one of the most pressing issues of our time.

 “Remembering our past by sharing human-centered stories of oppression and triumph is critical to repairing the harm of mass incarceration and identifying a clear path to national and local policy change,” said Glenn E. Martin, founder and president of JustLeadershipUSA.
 “States of Incarceration acknowledges the traumatic generational effects on the communities we’ve failed.
 It builds a new public memory and national narrative that are critical for guiding the path to a more restorative future.”

 For the national summit, 500-plus participants of States of Incarceration — students, formerly incarcerated individuals, and leading national scholars and advocates — gathered to explore the deep historical roots of, and share personal stories connected to, an issue that has had a profound impact on American society.
-Mass incarceration in the United States can be traced to a series of tragic events, “from slavery and settler colonialism to Indian boarding schools and immigrant detention centers,” said Liz Sevcenko, director of Humanities Action Lab, the initiative behind States of Incarceration.
+Mass incarceration in the United States can be traced to a series of tragic events, “from slavery and settler colonialism to Indian boarding schools and immigrant detention centers,” said Liz Sevcenko, director of The New School’s Humanities Action Lab, the initiative behind States of Incarceration.

 “We hope to build a platform of collective action to address the origins of the crisis we’re in and the legacies we see today,” Sevcenko said.
 “It includes dialogue about where we’re coming from and where we need to go from here.”